WPP rules out bid for sports marketing group IMG

-LONDON (Reuters) - Advertising agency WPP (WPP.L) believes that a price tag of up to $2.5 billion for IMG Worldwide is too high to justify a bid for the sports marketing group, CEO Martin Sorrell said on Thursday.
+LONDON, Oct 10 (Reuters) - Advertising agency WPP believes that a price tag of up to $2.5 billion for IMG Worldwide is too high to justify a bid for the sports marketing group, CEO Martin Sorrell said on Thursday.

 “We would love to own IMG,” Sorrell told the Leaders in Football sports industry conference.
 Asked if WPP was bidding, he added: “No, we can’t afford it.”